daggerhart/query-wrangler/README.txt

 == Upgrade Notice ==

-1.5.46 Fix for queries that are offset and paginated.
+1.5.47 More fixes for queries that are offset and paginated.